Museums in Dubai – Ranked from 10 to 1

 1. Al Shindagha Museum

-On the historic banks of the Creek, Dubai has added yet another attraction.
-The Shindagha Museum, which was opened in 2019, is a part of changing the face of the old Dubai.
+Dubai has added yet another attraction to the historic banks of the Creek.
+The Shindagha Museum, which opened in 2019, is part of changing the face of old Dubai.
 Right now, only the first phase of the museum is completed.
-Once the Dubai Historical Neighborhood project is finished, this will become a cluster of 23 galleries.
+Once the Dubai Historical Neighborhood project is finished, it will become a cluster of 23 galleries.
 The Perfume house was the first one to open among these.

 The Shindaga Museum is next to the House of Sheikh Saeed Ibn Al Maktoum.
 The museum is in the old house of Sheikha Shaikha Bint Saeed Bin Maktoum, a skilled perfumer.
 The display in the museum includes a massive 28 Kg piece of Oud that belonged to her.